-Fumbled on release, the film earned rave reviews but no audience, which it then found on video, earning its audience and then seven Academy Award nominations and a following few films have.
+Fumbled on release, this now iconic film earned rave reviews but no audience, which it then found on video, earning its audience and then receiving seven Academy Award nominations.
 One of the most beloved films of the decade, it is based on a Stephen King novel, and is perhaps the finest film made out of something King wrote, a beautiful study of friendship in the most unlikely of places, and incredibly filled with hope.
-In its own way the prison and life in it becomes a metaphor for life.
+In its own way, the prison and life in it becomes a metaphor for life.
 Morgan Freeman is brilliant, Tim Robbins his equal and there is a lovely supporting performance by James Whitmore as an elderly prisoner.
 Directed and written by Frank Darabont, it remains superb on every level.
 Read More ..

 Read More: Best Movies of 2000